-- For the other buildings – especially the new buildings at the back of Coppergate and the new museum building – to respect and respond to Clifford’s Tower, physically and conceptually.
+- For the other buildings – especially the new buildings at the back of Coppergate and the new Castle Gateway Building– to respect and respond to Clifford’s Tower, physically and conceptually.
 For views, proximity and activities to be developed in ways which recognises the significance of Clifford’s Tower.

 - It needs to manage the transition from the enclosure of medieval streets to more open space, as people move from or to the city centre.
 The sense of enclosure shifts from buildings immediately bordering the street, to a space where enclosure is provided by a small number of key, large buildings.
 The design of landscaping and structures, and management of views, needs to respond to this.